GerardoAbril/USSFriend/README.md

 ## Getting Started

-Download all files in the web package and save into the root file for localhost.
-(This is where index.html can ususally be found)
+Download all files in the web package (/var/www/html) and save into the root file for localhost.
+Run Perl file from terminal.

 ### Prerequisites